DaveGomesh/cryptography-with-geometric-transpositions/README.md

 # cryptography-with-geometric-transposition
- Some encryption using Geometric Transpositions.
+ Some encryptions using Geometric Transpositions.